Daggerfall Template for VS Code

 Visual Studio Code is a powerful open source and cross-platform text editor.
 This extension implements features for Daggerfall Unity quest language such as go to definition, find references, rename symbols, diagnostics and others.
 It is built with modularity in mind to allow integration with custom actions provided by game mods.

-Notepad++ is a powerful but light text editor available in 32 and 64 bit versions.
+Notepad++ Notepad++ is a powerful but light text editor available in 32 and 64 bit versions.
 All the tools here work for both.
 Unfortunately is only available for Windows, but it works fine with Wine.

 The following installation instructions refers to two paths: %AppData% and %InstallationPath%.
 By default the latter is \Program Files\Notepad++ for 64 bit or \Program Files (x86)\Notepad++ for 32 bit.
 If you use the portable version (shipped without installer) AppData is not used; instead, you'll find all the files inside the extracted folder.

 Recognizes and highlights known keywords, comments and vars with different color

 Move the file userDefineLang.xml inside %AppData%\Roaming\Notepad++\.
 If you had already installed a custom language in the past, you'll need to merge the content with the existing file (just put one <UserLang> after the other).

 Quests file have .txt extension so we can't make an automatic association.
 When you open a quest file with notepad++, you have to manually select Language > DfTemplate.

 I tested colors on Default (light theme), Obsidian and Bespin (dark themes).
 If you use a different theme and want to change colors, you can use the UI offered by Notepad++ at Language > Define your language.
 Right click on background color to set it transparent.